-The heat of the chillies does seem to vary according to the seasons, but even when they are very mild, they add a beautiful flavour.
+The heat of the Preserved Chillies in Oil does seem to vary according to the seasons, but even when they are very mild, they add a beautiful flavour.
 If you prefer very hot chillies you may like to add a couple of fiery, smaller chillies to your mixture.

 I prefer to use extra virgin olive oil for the extra flavour it provides.
 In addition, it is at the heart of the much-praised Mediterranean Diet being an excellent source of healthy fat and health-benefiting antioxidants.

-Tips for Success:
+Tips for success and FAQs:

 It is important to select firm, brightly coloured, fresh chillies.
 They should have shiny skins without blemishes.
 Do not select any with wrinkled skin or soft spots.

-When it comes to serving the Preserved Chillies in Oil:
+When it comes to serving:

 This recipe for Preserved Chillies in Oil will enable you to enjoy their spiciness all year.
 It is an easily prepared condiment which is a great addition to many dishes.